linrongbin16/fzfx.nvim/docs/GenericSchema.md

 ## Command Feed

-A **command feed** defines what to feed to the search commands, e.g. the multiple variants.
+A **command feed** defines how to feed the query content to the search commands, i.e. the multiple variants (arguments, visual selected, yanked text, last searching contents) of a searching command.

 ```lua
 --- @alias fzfx.CommandFeed "args"|"visual"|"cword"|"put"|"resume"